vxmm/finops-tech-challenge/README.md

 We perform object level validation during __main__ for the following:

+1. Checks that the program is running with the correct number of command line arguments are passed.
-1. Enssuring files are present in the respective folder, exit if not.
+2. Checks if there are any files are present in the input folder specified.
-2. If files are present, we check if there are any files ending in .csv
+3. If files are present, it checks if there are any files ending in .csv.
-3. If the number of files in the folder is less than what is specified in ```num_files_to_sample``` (default = 2), we process a total number of files less than our specified value.
+4. If the number of files in the folder is less than what is specified in ```num_files_to_sample``` (default = 2), we process a total number of files less than our specified value.
-4. If the number of files in the folder is greater than what is specified in ```num_files_to_sample``` (default = 2), we process only the first number of files which match our specified value.
+5. If the number of files in the folder is greater than what is specified in ```num_files_to_sample``` (default = 2), we process only the first number of files which match our specified value.
-5. If the file being processed does not end with .csv, the program continues with the other files and sends a warning in the terminal.
+6. If the file being processed does not end with .csv, the program continues with the other files and sends a warning in the terminal.
 The name of the skipped file is not shown to avoid exposing folder contents.

 ### File level validation